brean/docker-ros/README.md

 1. re-run the `docker compose build`-command and then restart with `docker compose up`, now you should see the updated data getting published.

 # Part 2: Docker Volumes
 Using docker volumes you can increase your development speed: you don't have to re-run the `docker compose build` command all the time when you change code.
-Note that this only helps you for interpreted languages like python, for C/C++ applications it makes more sense to rebuild the whole package.
+Note that this only helps you for interpreted languages like python, for C/C++ applications it makes more sense to rerun the docker compose build-process manually (as the code has to compile anyway) and use a compile cache.

 **Try for yourself**:
 1. change into the `part2`-folder and run `docker compose build`